JSitter/drupal9Updater/README.md

 # Drupal9 Semi-Auto Updater
 Update your Drupal9 Projects with relative ease.

-This script is designed to run on crummy Hostgator Shared servers that don't want to run scripts using Python3.
-In order to run the updater on Hostgator sites use hostgator-runner.sh script to force the server to run the updater using a more modern version of Python.
+This script is designed to run on Hostgator Shared servers that don't want to run scripts using Python3.
+In order to run the updater on Hostgator sites use hostgator-runner.sh script to force the server to run the updater using a more modern version of Python, otherwise just run ./updater.py when not using on Hostgator.

-Pass in the project root directories that contain the Drupal9 installations to update -- i.e. `./hostgator-runner.sh ../public_html/`.

-This updater is still a work in progress.
+## Usage

+`-d` or `--download` Download update from url.

+`-h` Show help screen.